 Another A+ option is Vital Farms.
 This 85% fat butter comes from entirely pasture-raised cows, naturally fed, and free-range.
 The feed is free from antibiotics and hormones, which ensures the cows (and customers) are only getting the best of the best.

 Not only that, but this butter goes through a slower churning process than competitor kinds of butter.
-This produces a favorable flavor that’s perfect in all different types of cakes.
+This produces a favorable flavor that’s perfect for all different types of cakes.
 Surprisingly, the rich butter flavor is still mellow enough not to mask other flavors entirely, which is excellent.

 Now you know that unsalted butter with high-fat content is your best option for baking cakes.
 If you want to learn more about this topic, check out these frequently asked questions.